-In addition to the 154 sonnets Shakespeare wrote independent of his plays, he also wrote a number of sonnets within his plays.
+In addition to the 154 sonnets Shakespeare wrote independent of his plays, some of which are listed below, he also wrote a number of sonnets within his plays.
 For example, four sonnets appear in Romeo and Juliet.
-To view sonnets which appeared in plays, click here.
+To view some of the sonnets which appear in plays, click here.

 Notes on Sonnets

 The only mention in any of Shakespeare’s plays of the “better angel” is in Othello (5.2.235), when Gratiano, speaking over Desdemona’s body, speaks of her father:

 Did he live now,

 This sight would make him do a desperate turn,

 Yea, curse his better angel from his side,

 Shakespeare makes another mention of the “better angel”

 Shakespeare often reused images and metaphors, stealing from himself.
 The simile in Friar Lawrence’s musing from Romeo and Juliet,